Deepknowledge-US/TAL-IA/Data Augmentation and DF for SLR/README.md

-### Deepfakes
+### FaceSwapping
 To avoid possible problems in maintaining identity through anonymization of the data, the [FaceSwap](https://github.com/deepfakes/faceswap) tool has been used, which employs Deep Learning techniques to recognize and swap faces in each of the signers that make up the CALSE-100 dataset

 The face swapping to generate Deepfakes is composed of 3 stages:
 - Extraction: in this first stage, the extraction of faces from the target video for the later training takes place, in which face landmarks are recognized and the images are cropped, saving the faces to be used for training.
 In this first step, it is important to have a large set of images containing the face of the subject to be trained, as well as to consider the data's quality and the variety of angles and expressions.
 - Training: in this step, the training of the `Phaze-a' model from FaceSwap is executed for 35,000-40,000 iterations (it depends on the models used for the face swapping), with a batch size of 10.
-- Conversion: in this last stage, the face extraction is performed again (in this case, on the source video) and then the face swapping is performed to obtain the final set of videos with Deepfakes applied.
+- Conversion: in this last stage, the face extraction is performed again (in this case, on the source video) and then the face swapping is performed to obtain the final set of videos with FaceSwapping applied.

 <p align="center">
 <img src="img/DF.png" alt="Macarena views" width="70%">